Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: An Application to Online Marketplace Experiments

+In this section, we apply our proposed methodology to a simulated marketplace experiment based on a product review dataset from the Amazon marketplace \citep{mcauley2015image, he2016ups}.
+The Amazon product review dataset contains 83 million reviews made by 121 thousand customers on 9.8 million items.
+In this application, we imagine running an experiment where we change the pricing mechanism of items in the marketplace, and are interested in how a customer's reported satisfaction is affected by this change in pricing mechanism.
+The items sold in the marketplace are the diversion units and the customers in the marketplace are the outcome units.
+An edge is present in the bipartite graph if a customer reviewed an item and all edges incident to an outcome unit are uniformly weighted.
+Thus, a customer's exposure is the unweighted average of the treatment status of the items they have previously reviewed.

+In our simulated marketplace experiment, we generate potential outcomes via an exposure-response function.
+The outcomes themselves are the satisfaction score of a customer given their exposure; the responses in this study are simulated, but we can imagine that they are either reported directly by a customer or constructed based upon text analysis of the customer's review.
+In the case of a linear response, a positive slope indicates an increase in customer satisfaction as a result of the new pricing mechanism, while a negative slope indicates a decrease in satisfaction as a result of the new pricing mechanism.

+We preprocess the Amazon produce review dataset for computational tractability in the same manner as \cite{pouget2019variance}.
+We begin by removing customers that have reviewed fewer than 100 items.
+Next, we execute a balanced partitioning algorithm \citep{aydin2019distributed} on the entire bipartite graph to create groups of customers and groups of items.
+After this preprocessing, we define the diversion units to be the item groups and the outcome units to be the customer groups.
+The resulting bipartite graph has 1 thousand outcome units, 2.4 million diversion units, and 7.1 million edges.
+We emphasize that this bipartite graph does not appear to satisfy the growth conditions (specified in Section~\ref{sec:basic-stats}) required for consistency and normality under the broad class of designs captured by Assumption~\ref{assumption:design}.
+In this sense, this application may be considered a test of the efficacy of the proposed \exposuredesign under weaker growth conditions.

-In this section, we investigate the precision of the \doseht estimator under the \ref{eq:cluster_objective} by using a mixture of real and synthetic data.
-We compare our proposed \ref{eq:cluster_objective} to several existing designs: the Bernoulli design, the balanced partitioning cluster design, and the correlation clustering design.
-We plot the histograms of the \doseht estimator under these designs and we report the mean squared error (MSE).
+We investigate the statistical properties of the \doseht estimator, the variance estimator, and the resulting confidence intervals under various treatment designs in this application.
+In particular, we compare our proposed \exposuredesign to several existing designs: the Bernoulli design, the correlation clustering design of \citet{pouget2019variance}, and the balanced partitioning cluster design of \cite{eckles2016design}, as implemented by \citet{aydin2019distributed}.
+Although the balanced partitioning design was not developed for the bipartite setting, we may expect it to achieve high precision estimates if the clustering produces decorrelated exposures with large variances.

-\paragraph{Data and Preprocessing} We use an Amazon product review dataset to base our potential outcomes simulations on a real-world bipartite graph~\cite{mcauley2015image, he2016ups}.
-The Amazon product review dataset contains 83M reviews made by 121k customers on 9.8M items.
-Here, the diversion units are the items and the outcome units are the customers.
-We preprocess this dataset by including only customers that have reviewed 100 items or more to obtain richer exposure distributions mimicking those of users of an online platform, as was done in \cite{pouget2019variance}.